Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Numerical Results

-In this subsection, we introduce \textit{critical decoder} that fits for more hardware-efficient implementation.
-We consider only one branch of Rydberg decay to be detected.
-This condition is of special interest because it is difficult to distinguish decay error into hyperfine levels for alkali metal atoms from qubit subspace, but atom loss from anti-trapping of atoms in Rydberg state can be detected \cite{chow2024circuitbasedleakagetoerasureconversionneutral,evered2025probingtopologicalmatterfermion}.
-For alkaline-earth atom, it is also easier to detect one type of leakage than both \cite{ma2023high}.
-The essence of \textit{critical decoder} does not lie in improved performance over traditional pauli error, because the advantage needs a large branch of error to be detected leakage, which is difficult to realize when we only detects one type of leakage \cite{wu2022erasure}.
-However, since the \textit{critical fault} that degrade the distance is \textit{leakage}\&\textit{leakage} instance during the first gate and it must be a decay error alone with atom loss, we assume that \textit{critical decoder} is enough to locate the most harmful error, by converting its distance from $d_e = \lfloor d/4 \rfloor + 1$ to $d_e = \lfloor d/2 \rfloor + 1$.
-So it serves as a hardware-efficient method to deal with Rydberg decay error.\\
+Here, we consider the condition that only one branch of Rydberg decay is detected and introduce the \textit{critical decoder} that is suitable for a more experimental-friendly implementation.
+This condition is of special interest because it is relatively inconvenient to detect the decay error into hyperfine levels for alkali metal atoms now, but atom loss from anti-trapping of atoms in Rydberg state can be detected with the existing technique \cite{PRXQuantum.5.040343,evered2025probingtopologicalmatterfermion}.
+Although the measurement in \cite{PhysRevApplied.19.034089}, which images the atom ensemble with the help of a Stern-Gerlach magnetic field gradient in time-of-flight, is effective in detecting both types of Rydberg decay, it has not become a standard technique for the individual atom.
+For alkaline-earth atoms, it is also easier to detect one type of leakage than to detect both types \cite{ma2023high}.
+The purpose of the critical decoder does not lie in improved performance over the traditional Pauli error, since this advantage needs a large branch of error to be detected, which is difficult to realize when we only detect one type of leakage \cite{wu2022erasure}.
+Instead, we aim to find an efficient protocol to mitigate the damaging effect on the sub-threshold scaling from the decoding perspective.
+Since the \textit{critical fault} that degrades the distance is the correlated leakage during the first gate and it must be a decay error alone with atom loss, we assume that the critical decoder is enough to locate the most harmful error, by converting its distance from $d_e = \lfloor \frac{d+3}{4} \rfloor$ to $d_e = \lfloor \frac{d+1}{2} \rfloor$.
+So it serves as a hardware-efficient method to address Rydberg decay.\\

+In our critical decoder (see Fig. \ref{fig3}(c)), we assume the undetected leakage is measured to be 0/1 with equal probability.
+To account for the critical fault, we assume that the correlated leakage is bound to occur after the first CNOT gate in our decoder, instead of occurring with probability proportion to $\eta$.
+We then reweight the edges representing data qubit errors according to this specific assignment.
+This strategy over-estimates its probability, but it guarantees that we can locate the critical fault in decoding.
+We compare the three decoders when $R_e = 0.9$ and the ratio of detected leakage is $50\%$. \\